marzg510/my-5th-firebase/README.md

 will contain Hosting assets to be uploaded with firebase deploy.
 If you have a build process for your assets, use your build's output directory.

 ?
-What do you want to use as your public directory? public ?
+What do you want to use as your public directory? dist ?
 Configure as a single-page app (rewrite all urls to /index.html)?
 Yes ?
 Set up automatic builds and deploys with GitHub?
 No ✔  Wrote public/index.html